GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

 image: images/6COpenScriptDropdown.png
 category: 6
 summary: |
-  This Genesys Cloud Developer Blueprint explains how to set up Genesys Cloud and Zoom for agents to schedule a meeting with customers using Zoom.
-The agents can now directly schedule a Zoom meeting from Genesys Cloud.
-Genesys Cloud automatically sends an SMS message with the meeting URL to the customer and also opens the Zoom meeting for the agent.
-The call can be either inbound or outbound as long it is in a queue.
+  This Genesys Cloud Developer Blueprint explains how to set up Genesys Cloud and Zoom so that agents can schedule a Zoom meeting while they are interacting with customers as part of an inbound or outbound call.
+When an agent escalates to Zoom, Genesys Cloud automatically sends an SMS message with the meeting URL to the customer and also opens the Zoom meeting for the agent.
+The call must be in a queue in order for this solution to work.
 ---

-This Genesys Cloud Developer Blueprint explains how to set up Genesys Cloud and Zoom for agents to schedule a meeting with customers using Zoom.
-The agents can now directly schedule a Zoom meeting from Genesys Cloud.
-Genesys Cloud automatically sends an SMS message with the meeting URL to the customer and also opens the Zoom meeting for the agent.
-The call can be either inbound or outbound as long it is in a queue.
+This Genesys Cloud Developer Blueprint explains how to set up Genesys Cloud and Zoom so that agents can schedule a Zoom meeting while they are interacting with customers as part of an inbound or outbound call.
+When an agent escalates to Zoom, Genesys Cloud automatically sends an SMS message with the meeting URL to the customer and also opens the Zoom meeting for the agent.
+The call must be in a queue in order for this solution to work.

 The following illustration shows the meeting scheduling solution from an agent’s point of view.